Interested in learning Catalan?

 5. Activity description

-In groups of 2 or 3 students, you will analyze the digital communication of two real tourist destinations, comparing their presence on social media and online reputation through reviews and brand image.
+In groups of 2 or 3 students, you will analyse the digital communication of two real tourist destinations, comparing their presence on social media and online reputation through reviews and brand image.
 In class, choose two tourist destinations (cities, regions, or countries) that have an active presence on social media and a significant number of user reviews (Tripadvisor, Google Reviews, etc.).
 With your group:

 2) Collect real user opinions and assess the overall tone (positive, neutral, negative).